AngeloYazar/pubnub-unity3d/README.md

 PubNub client for Unity3D
 =================

-This is still pretty rough, and I'm not happy with the interface to it yet.
-But it's fairly easy to use, and doesn't involve System.Threading;
+This is still pretty rough, but it's fairly easy to use.

+Note though, that for some reason it doesn't work correctly in the editor.
+It does work in builds, but if you can fix it so it works in the editor I would be grateful.

 Attach Pubnub.cs to an empty game object to setup the PubNub client in the inspector.
 The object will persist across scenes, so you only need one.